ri2658/ml-hep-workspace/README.md

 ## 🚀 ML-HEP Workspace

 A modular workspace for machine learning workflows in High Energy Physics (HEP), with an emphasis on scalable training, reproducibility, and experimentation on distributed systems.
+Originally forked from https://gitlab.nrp-nautilus.io/raghsthebest/hww-tagger and https://github.com/jet-universe/particle_transformer/tree, combined for convenience.

 ## 📌 Overview